What to Say When Someone Is Pressuring You

 2. Talk about your decision to save sex for marriage.

 Explain your desire to wait to have sex with your bf/gf.
 Tell them that it has nothing to do with a lack of feelings or your level of commitment.
 You like your boyfriend or girlfriend so much that you don't want to ruin a great relationship by having sex.
 This conversation takes a lot of courage because your pressuring partner may refuse to understand what you are saying.
 They may take it personally or get mad and walk away.
 Nonetheless, the person who can talk things out is far happier than those who keep things deeply hidden.

 Madison said, "My boyfriend keeps trying to get me to do stuff with him, such as kiss him or have sex.
 I made a promise to God, my mom, and my family that I wouldn't do anything with a guy until I got married.
 My boyfriend always thinks that the reason I don't want to do things with him is because I don't like him, which is so far from the truth."

 If your boyfriend is really "a keeper," he will understand and respect your decision.

 The term "love" is one of the most misunderstood and abused words in the dictionary.
 Sometimes, when a guy says to a girl, "I love you," he is saying, "I don't love you; I love me and what sexual favors you do for me."
 Love never demands someone to do something that would violate another.
-Love does not trash someone else’s deeply held values.
+Love does not trash someone else's deeply held values.